pkarsy/CC1101_RF/README.md

 The pins depend on platform and SPI bus.
 See the examples.

 ## Usage
-The following is pseudocode just to give the idea.
+The following is pseudocode, just to give the idea.
 Most of the functionality explained in the examples, especially in the extended example.

 ```cpp
 #include <CC1101_RF.h>